-Escadrille Louisiane is a program for Louisianians with a college degree who aspire to teach French in Louisiana schools.
-Named after Escadrille Lafayette, a group of 200 Americans who trained as pilots to fly for the French during World War I, the goal of Escadrille Louisiane is to fill Louisiana schools with qualified and certified fluent-French speakers from Louisiana who have their state’s heritage languages and culture at heart.
+Named after Escadrille Lafayette—a group of 200 Americans who trained as pilots to fly for the French during World War I—the goal of Escadrille Louisiane is to fill Louisiana schools with qualified and certified-fluent French speakers who have Louisiana's heritage languages and culture at heart.